Óscar Ortega

-Óscar Horacio Ortega Magliano (born 3 May 1990) is an Argentine footballer who currently plays for Chilean club Huachipato.
+Óscar Horacio Ortega Magliano (born 3 May 1990) is an Argentine footballer who plays as a forward for Gödeken.

 Career

 Born in Berabevú, Santa Fe, Argentina, Ortega played for the local team, 9 de Julio, before joining Chilean club Santiago Morning in 2012 thanks to Ricardo Lunari.
 He played for multiple teams across Chile, including transfers to Unión Temuco and Deportes Temuco, as well as a loan spell to Ñublense.
 A historical player for them, he renewed his contract in December 2022 on a two-years deal.

 Ortega joined Huachipato for the 2025 season.

+Back to Argentina, Ortega joined Club Social y Deportivo Gödeken in December 2025.

 Personal life

 Before moving to Chile, Ortega worked in building and traffic signs.